rodolfovictor/rockverse/backlog.md

 - Dual Energy
     - Implement run(block_id) to check inversion by running only on one chunk.
     - Bug accumulating results on second run
+    - Bug freezing with GPU

+- Zarr
+    - Update to zarr 3

 > Note: These tasks are subject to change based on project needs and priorities.